yguitton/training-material/faqs/galaxy/manage_your_repositories.md

 You can setup connections to FTP and FTPS servers to import and export files as follows:
 - Provide the address to your FTP server using the `FTP Host` field.
 - If you want to login with a specific user, provide the username in the `FTP User` field.
 Leave this blank to connect to the server anonymously (if allowed by the server).
-- If you want to export data to this FTP, you should set the `Writable?` slider to "Yes".
+- If you want to export data to this FTP, you should set the `Writable?` option to "Yes".
 - Please specify the port that Galaxy should use to connect to your FTP server using the `FTP Port` field.
 - In the `FTP Password` field provide the password to connect to the FTP server.
 Leave this blank to connect to the server anonymously (if allowed by the server).
 - Click on `Create`.